 strawberries, lettuce, arugula, tomatoes, cucumbers, mint, rosemary, sage, thyme and basil and, in the middle of the garden, one fragrant shy to open red rose!

-but we’ve got blueberries!
+The raspberry bush dried. but we’ve got blueberries!

 and lilies, Black Eyed Suzies and milkweed for the bees and monarch butterflies delight!